 EQL search is an experimental feature introduced in ELK version 7.9 that lets users match sequences of events across time and user-defined categories.
-It can be used for many common needs such as log analytics and timeseries data processing but was implemented to fill a need in threat detection.
-Early articles about its use in Elasticsearch show how EQL can be used to help stop adversarial activity.
+It can be used for many common needs such as log analytics and time-series data processing but was implemented to fill a need in threat detection.
+Early articles about its use in Elasticsearch show how EQL can be used to help stop the adversarial activity.

 When using EQL user-defined timestamp and event categories are used to refine queries to look for more complex data sequences.
 You can also use a timespan to define how far apart these events can be instead of requiring them to be sequential.
 This will check for two events that occurred within some time period, regardless of events in between.
 You can also still use filters with EQL, so sequences only contain events you want to include in the sequence.

 Since the EQL was added to Elasticsearch as an experimental feature, the functionality can be changed or removed completely in future releases.
 Further documentation on how to implement EQL can be found here.

 Workplace search was made generally available in ELK version 7.7.
 This tool allows users to connect data from multiple workplace tools (such as Jira, Salesforce, SharePoint, and Google Drive) into a single searchable format.

 ELK version 7.9 brings many of the features of Workplace Search into the free tier, though some additional features such as searching for private sources like email are limited to the platinum subscription model.
 More information on Elastic Workplace Search on the Elastic website.

 This issue is seen when upgrading from an earlier version to ELK version 7.9.0.
 The machine learning annotations index and the machine learning config index will have incorrect mappings.
 The error results in the machine learning UI not displaying correctly and machine learning jobs not being created or updated appropriately.